advaith334/verity-ai/README.md

 ---

 Once the backend and extension are running, navigate to a Slack workspace in Chrome, open the popup, connect to Slack, and start recording.
-The final transcript will appear after the repair step completes.*** End Patch !***]{
+The final transcript will appear after the repair step completes.